Angela-Sin/access-granted/README.md

 At the beginning of each sprint, our team conducts Sprint Planning to set the course for the upcoming work.
 This process includes:

 - Prioritizing the Product Backlog: We ensure the most important tasks are addressed first, focusing on features and improvements that bring the most value to users.
-- Setting Sprint Goals: Clear goals are established, aligned with project milestones, to provide direction and ensure we stay on track.
+- Setting Sprint Goals: Clear goals are established, and aligned with project milestones, to provide direction and ensure we stay on track.
 - Assigning Tasks: Tasks are distributed based on each team member’s expertise and workload to promote efficiency and collaboration.
 Throughout the sprint, we carefully manage trade-offs between scope, quality, time, and resources.
-Our aim is to deliver high-quality work while meeting deadlines and user needs.
+We aim to deliver high-quality work while meeting deadlines and user needs.
 By adopting Agile methodologies, we remain adaptable, focused, and committed to continuous improvement.

 ## Task Prioritization Using MOSCOW
 Tasks are organized using the MOSCOW method, which helps us prioritize and manage our work effectively:

-- Must Have: Essential features or tasks that are critical for the success of the project and must be completed in the current sprint.
+- Must-Have: Essential features or tasks that are critical for the success of the project and must be completed in the current sprint.
 Should Have: Important tasks that are not essential but should be completed if possible, as they will improve the user experience or functionality.
-- Could Have: Tasks that are nice to have but are not critical.
+- Could Have Tasks that are nice to have but are not critical.
 These may be included if there is time available after the must-have and should-have tasks are completed.
-- Won’t Have: Tasks that are not a priority for the current sprint and will be deferred or removed from the current scope.
+- Won’t Have Tasks that are not a priority for the current sprint and will be deferred or removed from the current scope.
 This prioritization technique allows us to focus on the most important tasks first, ensuring that we are always addressing the highest-value work.

 ## Team Meetings Summary